davidalber/jupyterhub-aws/infra/README.md

   addresses, that is accomplished with `[0.0.0.0/0]`.

   Until setup is complete, you must authorize at least your own IP address.
-After configuration when SSH connectivity is not needed, it is a good idea to remove that authorization.
+After completing the Ansible steps later, it is a good idea to remove that authorization.

 ### EC2 Instance